flandrade/cdma-simulation/README.md

 Four .wav files to simulate four users (variables x1, x2, x3 and x4).
 The program will plot these input signals.

 ### Quantization
+This program will plot the first input signal with the levels for quantization and the quantized signal.

 **nivel**: the number of levels for quantization.

 **opcion**: quantization processes.
 Available options: